 them to see and try to select ones that are easy to draw and original.

 - Draw your pictures.

-- Write or print using a computer a sentence for each picture.
+- Write or print a sentence for each picture.

 - Fold a sheet of construction paper in half to form the cover.
 Write the title and your child's name as the author.